 You Don’t Want to Miss the Opportunity to Address the Needs of Your Group

 If you’ve been working with your group for some time, you’re the person who best knows their needs and best understands their “quirky” attributes.
-That’s why you’ve had such a hard time finding appropriate small group Case Making materials in the first place, right?
+That’s why you’ve carefully considered the appropriate small group Case Making materials in the first place, right?
 Most of us find ourselves altering the curriculum we purchase so it will “fit” our group.
 I’ve also done this in the past, and there were times when the alterations probably took as long as the original authorship of the curriculum!
-With all the free material available on the Internet (from reliable sources), it won’t take long for you to find something you can modify and use in your unique small group setting.
-I you decide to begin with curriculum that’s been produced professionally, take the time to re-write it so it will fit your needs.
+Even with the best curriculum (from reliable sources), it won’t take long for you to find something you’ll have to modify and use in your unique small group setting.
+I you decide to begin with our curriculum, be prepared to make small modification to fit your needs.

 You Don’t Want to Miss the Opportunity to Master the Material for Yourself

-It’s virtually impossible to write curriculum without mastering the subject matter.
+It’s virtually impossible to tweak and modify curriculum without mastering the subject matter.
 As a youth pastor, I knew I needed to be several steps ahead of my inquisitive young students if I hoped to survive the inevitable questions they would ask.
 I couldn’t fake this; I needed to master the material.
 It’s hard to do that when you are relying completely on the work of others who have written the curriculum for you.
-If you want to become a competent Christian Case Maker, you’re eventually going to have to master the evidence, and writing the material “from scratch” is an excellent way to learn the material deeply.
+If you want to become a competent Christian Case Maker, you’re eventually going to have to master the evidence, and learning how to tailor the material for your specific group is an excellent way to learn the material deeply.

 You Don’t Want to Miss the Opportunity to Familiarize Yourself with the Experts

-Every week, as I studied and evaluated the evidence so I could write my own curriculum and craft my own presentations for my youth group, I started to develop a library of messages and materials.
+Every week, as I studied and modified existing curriculum and resources to teach my group, I discovered something new and sometimes found a novel, creative way to communicate it.
+In essence, I found myself creating new approaches and resources, inspired by the material I was using.
 I eventually decided to post everything online so my work as a translator might benefit others.
-That’s how PleaseConvinceMe.com was created in the first place, and that’s one of the benefits of writing your own curriculum.
-There’s never enough online material.
+That’s how our website was created in the first place, and that’s one of the benefits of modifying and tailoring curriculum to your unique setting.
+You’re bond to discover and create something new.
 Each of us is shaped differently and has the ability to reach a different segment of the population.
 Start writing, teach your group, and then post the material for others.

-It’s a lot easier to simply “make do” with curriculum written by someone else; I understand that temptation.
-Creating new material is labor intensive, but there are important benefits that result from the process.
+We genuinely hope our curriculum will help you teach your group the evidence so they can communicate it to others, but we know you’ll likely end up modifying it for your specific needs.
+That’s OK, that will be the case regardless of which curriculum you choose.
+Use that reality as an opportunity. there are important benefits that result from the process.
 If you’re interested in successfully equipping your particular group as you master the material and model effective Case Making, you’re going to have to make the decision to be more than a consumer of materials.
-You’re going to have to become a producer of materials and write your own “apologetics” curriculum.
+You’re going to have to engage the curriculum, modify it for your purpose and master the evidence.
+Our Case Making curriculum will get you started.